-1. Take-home examinations.
+- 1. Take-home examinations.
 There will be 3 take-home examinations.
 The questions provided by different instructors may vary in style.
-The course meetings are in 140 John Morgan, Barchi Library.

-There will be three examinations and the dates are posted in the course calendar.

-2. In-class participation/effort.
+The amount of time required to complete an examination may vary from a few hours to >10 hours; plan accordingly. - There will be three examinations and the dates are posted in the course calendar. - 2.
+In-class participation/effort.
 The course directors and instructors will monitor your in-class participation and perceived effort level.
-This will count only when the exam scores are at a borderline level between two categories (e.g., "A" vs. "B").

-While obtaining a good grade is an important goal, the most important objective is that you learn the material.
+This will count only when the exam scores are at a borderline level between two categories (e.g., "A" vs. "B"). - While obtaining a good grade is an important goal, the most important objective is that you learn the material.